ucbsoj/15sp-onlinenewspackages/_lessons/week2.md

 layout: page
 title:  "Story Pitches"
 name: "Week 2"
-description: "Groups will pitch story and presentation ideas to the class and the instructors of Advanced Visual Journalism and Online News Packages."
+description: "Groups will pitch their story and presentation ideas.
+The instructors from Advanced VJ will join this class to hear the pitches, and talk about opportunities of how they can be structured and presented as a news package.
+Students should prepare storyboards for next week."
 date: 2015-02-02
 next: week3
 previous: week1